Yoweri Museveni: Elections

 The first elections under Museveni's government were held on 9 May 1996.
 Museveni defeated Paul Ssemogerere of the Democratic Party, who contested the election as a candidate for the "Inter-party forces coalition", and the upstart candidate Kibirige Mayanja.
 Museveni won with 75.5 percent of the vote from a turnout of 72.6 percent of eligible voters.
 Although international and domestic observers described the vote as valid, both the losing candidates rejected the results.
 Museveni was sworn in as president for the second time on 12 May 1996.

 In 1997 he introduced free primary education.

 The second set of elections were held in 2001.
-President Museveni got 69 percent of the vote to beat his rival Kizza Besigye.
-Besigye had been a close confidant of the president and was his bush war physician.
-They, however, had a fallout shortly before the 2001 elections, when Besigye decided to stand for the presidency.
-The 2001 election campaigns were a heated affair with President Museveni threatening to put his rival "six feet under".
+Museveni got 69 percent of the vote to beat his rival Kizza Besigye.
+Besigye had been a close confidant of the president and was his physician during the Ugandan Bush War.
+They had a terrible fallout shortly before the 2001 elections, when Besigye decided to stand for the presidency.
+The 2001 election campaigns were a heated affair with Museveni threatening to put his rival "six feet under".

 The election culminated in a petition filed by Besigye at the Supreme Court of Uganda.
 The court ruled that the elections were not free and fair but declined to nullify the outcome by a 3–2 majority decision.
 The court held that although there were many cases of election malpractice, they did not affect the result in a substantial manner.
 Chief Justice Benjamin Odoki and Justices Alfred Karokora and Joseph Mulenga ruled in favor of the respondents while Justices Aurthur Haggai Oder and John Tsekoko ruled in favor of Besigye.